multinetlab-amsterdam/data_analysis/Multilayer/readme.txt

-This folder of the data_analysis project of the lab includes all Multilayer Analysis codes.
+This folder includes all scripts for the Multilayer analysis .
 All instructions will be found here!